LipaginaAD/easy_read_abstracts_nlp/README.md

 # easy_read_abstracts_nlp
-This NLP model makes reading medical papers' abstracts easier.
+This classification NLP model makes reading medical papers' abstracts easier.
 It assigns a label (BACKGROUND, OBJECTIVE, METHODS, RESULTS or CONCLUSIONS) to each sentence of abstracts.

 It's replicate this paper: https://arxiv.org/abs/1710.06071

+In model used token embeddings, character embeddings and position embeddings.

 ## Data
 Data taken from authors of paper, that replicate: https://github.com/Franck-Dernoncourt/pubmed-rct